kstreet13/bioc2020trajectories/README.md

 ## Learning goals

-* Reason about dynamic biological systems
+* Reason about dynamic biological systems.
-* Grasp the complexity of analyzing large scRNA-seq datasets with the goal of extracting relevant biological information
+* Grasp the complexity of analyzing large scRNA-seq datasets with the goal of extracting relevant biological information.
-* Understand the concepts of differential progression and differential expression along a trajectory path
+* Understand the concepts of differential progression and differential expression along a trajectory path.

 ## Learning objectives